Shahram-Bioinfo/DKMS-Task/README.md

    Enter the path to the second FASTQ file: /path/to/your/second_file.fastq
    ```

-   *Note*: Four FASTQ files for testing are available in the "Test" folder.
+   *Note*: Tow FASTQ files for testing are available.

 3. **Output**:
    The script manages the merging of FASTQ files, database updates with new sequences, and exportation of these novel sequences to a FASTA file, alongside exporting the entire database to a CSV file.